Where Nature Rules

 The Bus network is generally excellent, frequent and good value for money and is very popular for the backpacking community.

-Hiring a car is a little on the expensive side and parts of the country are difficult to navigate in terms of terrain so I would not suggest this is your best method of travelling within the country.
+Hiring a car or even a motorbike is a little on the expensive side and parts of the country are difficult to navigate in terms of terrain so I would not suggest this is your best method of travelling within the country.

 Domestic flights are predominantly available on Sansa and NatureAir who have a small network of services originating out of San José to many beach destinations and regional towns.